ONSdigital/sdg-indicators/_pages/cookies.md

 ## Essential cookies

-Essential cookies keep your information secure whilst you use the website.
+Essential cookies keep your information secure, and do things like remember your preferences and the choices you make whilst you use the website.

 They always need to be on.